-Tigecycline (Tygacil) is an intravenous glycylcycline antibiotic used to treat a variety of skin/soft tissue infections, complicated intra-abdominal infections, and community-acquired pneumonia (NOT hospital/ventilator-acquired pneumonias).
+Tigecycline (Tygacil) is an intravenous glycylcycline antibiotic used to treat a variety of skin/soft tissue infections, complicated intra-abdominal infections, and community-acquired pneumonia (NOT hospital/ventilator-acquired pneumonia).

-Glycylcyclines are structurally similar to tetracyclines with less antibiotic resistance and confer bacteriostatic effects in a similar way by binding the 30S bacterial ribosomal subunit.
-Tigecycline provides broad coverage including gram positives (even VRE/MRSA), gram negatives, atypicals, and anaerobes; however, a notable gap in its coverage profile is Pseudomonas!
+Glycylcyclines are structurally similar to tetracyclines with less antibiotic resistance and similarly confer bacteriostatic effects by binding the 30S bacterial ribosomal subunit.
+Tigecycline provides broad coverage, including gram positives (even VRE/MRSA), gram negatives, atypicals, and anaerobes; however, a notable gap in its coverage profile is Pseudomonas!

 A meta-analysis from 2010 resulted in an FDA black box warning regarding increased risk of death when tigecycline is used for indicated AND off-label purposes (namely hospital-acquired pneumonia).
 Therefore, it should only be used in clinical situations where alternatives are not available.
-More commonly, the routine side effect profile is centered around the GI tract and includes diarrhea, nausea, vomiting, and transaminitis.
+The routine side effect profile is more commonly centered around the GI tract and includes diarrhea, nausea, vomiting, and transaminitis.